speedbird620/Yet-another-simulator-chair/README.md

  sn 007: Private, Ludvika

- sn 008: kit is for sale
+ sn 008: kit is up for grabs

- sn 009: kit is for sale
+- sn 009: kit is up for grabs
- sn 010: kit is for sale
+- sn 010: kit is up for grabs

 _The first example in the prototype series are being built._
 <img width="481" height="854" alt="image" src="https://github.com/user-attachments/assets/f163b148-2dcc-4f8e-91e0-5734e16dccc2" />